martinbarge/sample-site-sml5202/js-basics.md

 #### Explanation
 <pre>
 This code illustrates a highly useful JavaScript method for accessing the Document Object.
-JavaScript uses ‘dot syntax’ to access this: <span style="font-family:consolas;">document.getElementById().innerHTML = </span>
-This is a JavaScript method for parsing the document in search of an HTML tag with the id “demo1”.
+JavaScript uses ‘dot syntax’ to access this: document.getElementById().innerHTML = This is a JavaScript method for parsing the document in search of an HTML tag with the id “demo1”.
-Once the tag with ID “demo1” is located, whatever is placed after the = sign is displayed inside the <p> tag of the document.
+Once the tag with ID “demo1” is located, whatever is placed after the = sign is displayed inside the &lt;p&gt; tag of the document.
 <strong>Exercise:</strong> Change the output message so that it reads, “Hello.
 How are you?”
 </pre>
 <p><a href="https://www.w3schools.com/jsref/met_document_getelementbyid.asp">Reference for this script</a></p>